kg4giy/galera/installing-galera.md

 ### SELinux Settings

-Galera requires the following modifications to _SELinux_
+Galera requires the following modifications to _SELinux_ where it is running/active

 For testing